bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 | `label-last-page`  | "Goto last page"                                        |
 | `label-page`       | "Goto page", appended with the page number              |
 | `aria-label`       | "Pagination", applied to the outer pagination container |

+The `label-page` will optionally accept a function to generate the aria-label.
+The function is passed a single argument which is the page number (indexed from 1 to number of pages).

+You can remove any label by setting the prop to an empty string (`''`), although this is not reccomended unless the content of the button textually conveys it's purpose.

 ### Keyboard navigation support